 - Which resources are needed

-The Marketing Mix
+Marketing Mix for Services

-These four elements are still important in developing a services marketing strategy.
-However, three more elements need to be added: People, Process, and Physical Evidence.
+Traditionally, marketers have used the classic marketing mix of the well-known “4 P’s” (Product, Place, Price, and Promotion).
+These elements are still important in developing a services marketing strategy.
+But, three more elements need to be added: People, Process, and Physical Evidence.

 These hard and soft skills not only streamline the delivery process but also improve the quality and value of the service as perceived by the customer.